etsubdink-m/Computer-Graphics-Lab/README.md

 ## 7. Create CMakeLists.txt

 - In the root of your project (`OpenGLProject/`), create a file named **CMakeLists.txt**
-- Open the [CMakeLists.txt file on GitHub](https://github.com/yourusername/yourrepo/blob/main/CMakeLists.txt) and copy its contents into your local `CMakeLists.txt`.
+- Open this [CMakeLists.txt file on GitHub](https://github.com/yourusername/yourrepo/blob/main/CMakeLists.txt) and copy its contents into your local `CMakeLists.txt`.
 - Adjust any paths if necessary to match your project’s folder structure.

 ## 8. Create main.cpp

-please use the [main.cpp](https://github.com/etsubdink-m/Computer-Graphics-Lab/blob/main/main.cpp).
+please use this [main.cpp](https://github.com/etsubdink-m/Computer-Graphics-Lab/blob/main/main.cpp).
 Follow these steps:

 - In the `src/` folder of your project (`OpenGLProject/src/`), create a file named `main.cpp`.
 - Open the [main.cpp file on GitHub](https://github.com/etsubdink-m/Computer-Graphics-Lab/blob/main/main.cpp) and copy its contents into your local `main.cpp`.